 Sears started at COD in 2009 and graduated in 2011 with her associate’s degree in Culinary Arts.
 She’s just two classes shy of obtaining a Pastry Arts degree and hopes to finish those soon.

 “I was able to attend classes, continue working, and balance my life at home by choosing College of DuPage,” she said.
 “That opportunity wouldn’t necessarily have been available to me had I made a different culinary school choice.

 “Personally, I attempted to test myself every day, with every class and every new experience.
 I learned something different from each chef and instructor.
 They all had their strengths in different areas, lending a strong, balanced education.”

-She's currently the culinary coordinator and chef at Marcel's Culinary Experience, a new retail store that opened in Glen Ellyn in October 2011.
+She’s currently the culinary coordinator and chef at Marcel’s Culinary Experience, a retail store in Glen Ellyn.
 Along with the owner, Jill Foucre, Sears creates the cooking class program, obtains outside chefs and guest chefs, manages a staff of culinary assistants, and teaches classes.
 The program has grown to eight chefs and more than 40 culinary assistants, and in 2016 conducted 398 cooking classes and private events.